krisalyssa/craigcottingham.github.io/source/blog/2012-09-20-cigar-ne-cigar.html.md

 Specifically, [encodings](http://blog.grayproductions.net/articles/what_is_a_character_encoding).

-James Edward Gray II does a much better job of explaining encodings than I can, and so I can&rsquo;t recommend his blog posts on the topic enough.
-Suffice it to say that two strings may appear to be identical when presented on the screen, but if their encodings are different they won&rsquo;t necessarily be equivalent in Ruby.
+James Edward Gray II does a much better job of explaining encodings than I can, and so I can't recommend his blog posts on the topic enough.
+Suffice it to say that two strings may appear to be identical when presented on the screen, but if their encodings are different they won't necessarily be equivalent in Ruby.

 `String#encoding` will report the encoding for a string.
-First, though, we have to stash the string we&rsquo;re getting back from the filesystem so we can access it in the console.
+First, though, we have to stash the string we're getting back from the filesystem so we can access it in the console.
-(We probably should remove the directories for Köln and Edinburgh first, so we&rsquo;re just looking at Düsseldorf.)
+(We probably should remove the directories for Köln and Edinburgh first, so we're just looking at Düsseldorf.)

 ```ruby